iandebeer/castanet/README.md

-# Castanet, a Colored Petri Net for GRPC/HTTP orchestration and testing
+# ErgoHack III Proposal: Using a Colored Petri Net for Smart Contract orchestration and testing

-## e.g. FS2-GRPC or HTTP4S

-(For now, the Coloured Petri Net is like a Model T Ford - you can have any colour as long as it is black).
+## Implemention of Smart Contract Protocol specifications (EIP-0006)

+I am proposing a project that uses Petri Nets as a tool to define and validate Smart Contract Protocol specifications (EIP-0006), for creation of headless dApps.

 Formally, a Petri Net is a state transition graph that maps Places (circles) to Transitions (rectangles) and Transitions to Places via Arcs (arrows).
 It is well suited for describing the flow of concurrent processes.
+This maps perfectly to the of Stages (Places) and Actions (Transitions)

 Petri Nets are more concise than other process flow descriptions (like UML or BPMN) in that they have an exact mathematical definition of their execution semantics, with a well-developed mathematical theory for process analysis.
 Bounded Petri Nets exhibits Categorical Semantics in the way that **concatenable processes as strict Monoidal categories** model Net computations [[1]](#1) [[2]](#2)

 Because of its Markov property - states depend only on the current marking -  Stochastic Petri Nets are also used for validating and testing the Liveness, Boundedness and Reachability of distributed networks.

-From the Castanet perspective, Petri Nets are directed graphs consisting of Places(States), Transitions(Services) and Arcs(Guards).
+From the proposal perspective, Petri Nets are directed graphs consisting of Places(Stages), Transitions(Actions) and Arcs(Transaction).
 It models state-transitions of (concurrent) processes.
-It is easy to see (if you are that way inclined) that Petri Nets form a Category of Petri
+It is easy to see (if you are that way inclined) that Petri Nets form a Category of Petri.

-Protobuf definitions specify the service and message format for GRPC services.
-An GRPC/HTTP call is assumed to be stateless, yet often there is a need to have service calls handled within the context of a state machine (FSM)
+We contend that there is a need to handle consecutive Smart Contract invocations (the dApp Protocol) within the context of a encapsulating state machine (FSM) as expressed by a Petri Net and executed by an off-chain dApp-container

-Castanet constructs a PetriNet using a builder-pattern
+An example of how to construct a PetriNet using a builder-pattern in Scala ( Using a Petri Net library (Castanet))

 ```scala
 val p1 = Place(1, "start", 1)